-The Bank exercises significant decisions judgement, interpretation using and assumptions calculating over loan impairments.
+The Bank exercises significant decisions interpretation using judgement, and assumptions over calculating loan impairments.
 These judgements, interpretations and assumptions are key in the development of the financial models built to measure the expected credit losses on loans.

 There is a potential risk of impairment losses/provisions provided/will be provided may not meet the requirements of the TFRS 9.
 Failure in determining the loans that are impaired and not recording the adequate provision for these impaired loans is the aforementioned risk.
 Accordingly, impairment of loans is considered as a key audit matter.